Unoqwy/trakt/README.md

 - Binary installed in `/usr/local/bin/trakt`
 - Config file in `/etc/trakt.toml`

-Note: There is currently no practical way to reload the config when running trakt a systemd service.
+Note: There is currently no practical way to dynamically reload the config when running trakt as a systemd service.